What Is a Personal Line of Credit: Pros, Cons, and When to Use It

 It’s important not to confuse these revolving accounts with mortgages or auto loans.
 With those installment loans, the borrowed amount of money is repaid in equal monthly installments.
 Once you pay off an installment loan, you cannot access the funds again unless you apply for a new loan facility.

-On the other hand, a non-revolving line of credit shares some characteristics with the revolving credit definition: a credit limit is established, and funds can be borrowed for any reason.
+On the other hand, a non-revolving line of credit establishes a credit limit, and funds can be borrowed for any reason.
 But there is one major difference.
 The credit pool does not replenish after the loan has been repaid.
 Once the loan is repaid, the account is permanently closed.

 Aside from the personal line of credit, there are a few other LOCs: